hanyvwang/hanyvwang.github.io/index.md

 ## Biography

-I am currently a final-year undergraduate student doing a double major in Statistics and Quantitative Biology at the University of Toronto (UTSG).
+I am an incoming M.S. student in Epidemiology of Infectious Diseases (Quantitative Specialization) at Yale University.
+I recently completed my undergraduate studies at the University of Toronto, where I pursued a double major in Statistics and Quantitative Biology.
 My research interest is Environmental Epidemiology (especially in infectious disease).
 During my undergraduate studies, I have focused on theoretical foundations and applications of Gaussian Processes and Machine Learning, with an emphasis on probabilistic modeling and data-driven prediction.
 I have an ultimate goal of providing actionable insights for disease prevention and risk mitigation by integrating epidemiological modeling, environmental data analysis, and advanced statistics.

 ## Research Interests